XS227/Fjolsenbanden/README.md

 ## Frontend build outputs

 The React marketing site lives in [`src/`](src/) and is bundled with Vite.
-The generated files in `dist/` are deployment artefacts only and are **not** kept in version control.
-Run the usual build command locally whenever you need the static output:
+Run the build to produce assets in `fjolsenbanden_site/static/dist/`, where Django will serve them via `STATICFILES_DIRS`:

 ```bash
 npm run build
 ```

-Continuous integration already performs this step before publishing assets, so pull requests are no longer blocked by large binary bundles.
+The Django template `home/index.html` uses `manifest.json` from that directory to load the hashed JS and CSS files, so make sure you run the build step before serving the site locally or deploying it.
+Generated assets remain ignored by Git; build them as part of your release process or during `collectstatic` on deployment.

 ## Running Tests